thebespokepixel/palette2oco/src/docs/readme.md

-# oco-colorvalue-ex
+# palette2oco converter

-> Extended color features for Open Color's core ColorValue object.
+> Load or convert files or directories of various palette formats to structured Open Color data or .oco files.

 ${badges}